 - Water play – bring bathers and a towel;

 - Splash Pad is open 8am-9pm daily, and every year will operate from the start of the Term 3 school holidays and close at the end of Term 1 holidays.
-In 2017 given the water play area has just opened the splash pad will be open until Sunday 30 April.

 - BBQ and picnic facilities;